 Read it, laugh with it, cry with it.
 His Dilbert strip tells it like it is.

-Lesson 21: ‘Price Of Entry‘ factors: no ‘points for’, but they can hurt
+LESSON 21: Ignoring ‘Price Of Entry‘ factors can hurt

 ‘Rubrics‘ are often used to assess performance in post-secondary applied learning- but do they apply at work?
 If you think so, maybe you’re… a rube.

 A post-secondary business education paradox: the system aims to help students acquire applied learning, yet it also promotes the use of rubrics.